330,000 families receive benefit in first year of support package

 More than two-thirds of Māori and Pacific whānau with children received such supports and winter Energy Payments also went to about 1.2 million adults.

-As of July 2021, around 78,000 parents and caregivers with children under three years old were receiving a regular Best Start payment.
+As of July 2021, around 78,000 parents and caregivers with children under 3 years old were receiving a regular Best Start payment.

 About 1.2 million adults received the Winter Energy Payment in 2020 and 2021.